DerekSelander/dsdump/docs/index.md

                  U dyld_stub_binder
 ```

 You'll see undefined external symbols preceeded by a uppercase 'U'.
 It's `dyld`'s job to find the corresponding symbol in the appropriate library based upon the symbol table information.
 For the local symbols, you'll see a 'T' for (`__TEXT`) for `someFunction` and `main` and `D` (`__DATA`) for `someData`.
-We'll talk about how this type of T/D information is determined a couple paragraphs down...
+We'll talk about how this information is determined a couple paragraphs down...

 ---
 <a name="symbol_table_implementation"></a>
-### Symbol Table Implementation
+## Symbol Table Implementation
 ---

 You got the high up, now it's jump into the weeds to see the symbol table data structures in action.